EnchanterIO/enterprise-level-php/_posts/2018-01-11-the-agile-misconception-of-documentation-and-software-design.md

 image: agile_documentation.jpg
 ---

-#### The truth about documentation and Agile sprints
+#### The truth about documentation and Agile

 In past, managers had amazing skills to push us, developers, with words: *"You have to finish it before the deadline!
 We already announced the release date."*

 Obviously, this was creating a lot of conflicts between/inside the teams and no one would naturally think about taking a marker and start actually thinking through the solutions by sketching system, software diagrams on a whiteboard. *"Let's code people!
 Hurry up!"*

 This phenomenon got even worst in last few years.
-The bold word "deadline" was replaced with a way more sophisticated version: **"Agile sprint"**.
+The bold word "deadline" was replaced with a way more sophisticated
+ version: **"Scrum sprint"**.

 Managers very subtly changed the dynamics of the whole game by exploiting the Agile philosophy so they don't look like the bad guys with words: